 Healing herbal gummies never last long in our house.
-I started to make them when my first child was small.They are an excellent vehicle for smuggling in all manner of herbs and nutritionals when the kids are sick.
-They love them so much that I now make a “general tonic” version.
-They have become a bit of a staple and there is more often than not an assortment in the fridge for the family to snack on.
+I started to make them when my first child was small.There is no better way to smuggle in herbs and nutritionals when the kids are sick.
+We now make a “general tonic” version, there is a stash in the fridge to snack on most of the time.

-Day to day we use general tonic herbal teas in our gummies.
-Uniting the health-enhancing benefits of herbs with the gut healing, protein power of gelatin – providing a double whammy of goodness.
-Gelatin helps maintain the health of the lining of your gastrointestinal tract, supports joints and connective tissue and nurtures skin, hair, nails and teeth.
-The glycine in gelatin has even been demonstrated to promote better sleep!
+These gummies merge the health boosting benefits of herbs with gut friendly gelatin – a double whammy of goodness.
+Gelatin aids in maintaining the health of your gut lining, supports joints and connective tissue and nurtures skin, hair, nails and teeth.
+Glycine in gelatin has even been shown to promote better sleep!

-You will have to choose your gelatin wisely to ensure that it has these therapeutic benefits.
+Choose your gelatin wisely.
 Look for grass fed, unflavoured gelatin.
 This should be the only ingredient on the packet.
-Overly processed, white, powdery gelatin sourced from intensively farmed animals is not going to have the same nutritional clout.
+Overly processed, white, powdery gelatin sourced from intensively farmed animals will not have the same nutritional clout.

 Some of my favourite herbal combinations include:

 Chamomile and rose – soothing for the mind and the gastrointestinal tract.

-Lavender and passionflower – allays anxiety and promotes calm.
+Lavender and passionflower – quiet anxiety and promote calm.

 Hibiscus and lime peel – antioxidant and cleansing.

-Flavour combinations are endless, no doubt you will discover your own that will resonate with your health status, mood and the season.
+Flavour combinations are endless.
+No doubt you will discover your own that will resonate with your health, mood and the season.
 I look forward to finding out what they are, tell me in the comments below :)